 For serious photo work, inkjet is the right choice.
 A printer or a professional photo lab can make rich colours.
 They can show fine details too.
 Laser printers can’t match this quality.
 This matters for portraits, weddings, and artwork where quality must be perfect.

-Designers, artists, and photographers need accurate colors.
-Inkjet printers show small color changes better than laser printers.
-If color accuracy matters, laser printing is not the best option.
+Designers, artists, and photographers need accurate colours.
+Inkjet printers show small colour changes better than laser printers.
+If colour accuracy matters, laser printing is not the best option.

 Final Verdict: Can Laser Printers Print Photos?